brandur/sorg/content/passages-drafts/004-portugal.md

 written for every existing row -- enough to sink a production system and cause a sizable outage.
-There were workarounds for adding new `NOT NULL` columns, but they were so much effort that most of us didn't bother.
+There were workarounds for adding new `NOT NULL` columns, but they were so complicated and exhausting that most of us didn't bother.

 Speaking of operational problems in Postgres, I also wrote about [managing connections](/postgres-connections).
-The database's relatively modest connection limits (most cloud providers limit them to 500 even on the largest instances) makes running out of them another frequent pitfall.
+The database's relatively modest connection limits (most cloud providers limit them to 500 even on the largest instances) makes running out of them another often seen pitfall.
 This writeup talks about why connections are limited and how to manage them efficiently with connection pools and minimum viable checkouts.